yang0920colostate/AuAc/README.md

       - Inititialze the Artificial Neural Network (ANN) with the trained weights and bias loaded from the `.pkl` file

-      - Scale the `Input_data` with the scaling information obtained from the training dataset
+      - Scale the "Input_data" with the scaling information obtained from the training dataset

       - Make predictions with the Artificial Neural Network (ANN)